Dalet Pyramid: Stay ahead of the digital news revolution

 The concept of Unified News Operations has always been at the core of Dalet’s news solutions — it has been crucial to our success.

 With Pyramid, we’re going much further.
 The Dalet Pyramid front-end is completely web-based, including audio and video editing.

 The first thing users notice is that the interface is modern and easy to learn.
 It employs all the best practices you would expect from a modern web platform.
 If you use Facebook, Slack, or Trello, you already know enough to get going on Pyramid.

-With 360 storytelling, all the tools, all the content you need is now available in one place.
+With storytelling 360, all the tools, all the content you need is now available in one place.
 In the past, ingest was done and stored in one place.
 The editing happened in another place.
 The script was linked to the video with a MOS ID — everything was spread across multiple tools and storage areas.

 With Pyramid, you can manage all aspects of your story on one screen: ingests, news gathering, archive mining… You can do rough cuts and narrations right from the same screen, or even create a chat room dedicated to the story and connect it to Slack or MS Teams.